Designed Exclusively for APT guests

 Stay: Two Nights, Ho Chi Minh City, Park Hyatt SaigonDaily :

-Perhaps journey to Ba Ria and learn about the Battle of Long Tan.
-Afterwards, attend a memorial service at the Long Tan Cross, a memorial erected by the 6th Battalion, Royal Australian Regiment, which is set in a rubber plantation and marks the site of the Battle of Long Tan.
-Alternatively, visit the Cu Chi Tunnels, an incredible tunnel network constructed by Vietnamese resistance fighters during the war.
-These tunnels served as Viet Cong hiding spots, supply and communication routes, hospitals and weapon caches, and make for a fascinating visit.
+Journey to Ba Ria and learn about the Battle of Long Tan, followed by a memorial service at Long Tan Cross, a memorial marking the site of this battle.
+Erected by the 6th Battalion, Royal Australian Regiment, it is located in a rubber plantation.
+Or visit the Cu Chi Tunnels, built by Vietnamese resistance fighters during the war.
+This remarkable tunnel network concealed the Viet Cong and served as supply and communication routes, as well as hospitals and weapon caches.

-Perhaps enjoy a leisurely walking tour of Ho Chi Minh City, visiting the Reunification Palace and the Central Post Office.
-Or jump on the back of a motorbike for an exciting city tour.
+Perhaps rise early and join the locals for a morning Tai Chi class.
+Then enjoy a leisurely walking discovery of Ho Chi Minh City, visiting the Reunification Palace and the Central Post Office.
+Or jump on the back of a motorbike for an exciting city ride.
 Alternatively, tour the Ky Long Art Villa where you’ll learn about Vietnamese lacquer art and see artist workshops.
-You may like to try out your culinary skills with a fun cooking class at GRAIN by Luke Nguyen cooking studio, or delight in an exciting shopping tour.
+You may like to try out your culinary skills with a fun cooking class at GRAIN cooking studio, or take a final shopping spree.

 Stay: Three Nights, Hotel Royal Hoi AnDaily :

-Venture into the city’s colourful market to learn about local ingredients that you’ll use during an exclusive cooking class with the Red Bridge Cooking School.
-You’ll take a leisurely boat cruise along the Hoi An River to the school and explore the herb garden before learning how to prepare Vietnamese dishes.
-Sample the results of your efforts at lunch.
+Discover Hoi An’s colourful market and find local ingredients that you will use during an exclusive cooking class with the Red Bridge Cooking School.
+A boat cruise along the Hoi An River takes you to the school, before visiting the herb garden and preparing Vietnamese dishes.
+Afterwards, sit down to dinner and enjoy your creations.

-Stay: Hue, La Résidence Hotel & SpaDaily :
+Stay: Hue, Silk Path Grand Hue Hotel & SpaDaily :

 Stay: Two Nights, Sofitel Legend Metropole HanoiDaily :

-Embark on your luxurious three-day cruise on World Heritage-listed Ha Long Bay.
+Embark on your three-day cruise on the World Heritage-listed Ha Long Bay.